-- Access to software resources.
-Numerous econometric software packages and modules are available, including MATLAB, STATA, Mathematica, SAS Grid, Fortran, the R programming language, EViews, and GAUSS.
+- and GAUSS.
 Technical word-processing packages, such as Scientific Workplace and WinEdt, are fully supported. - A separate Research network for collaboration with external colleagues.
 The flexible Research Accessible Network (RAN) supports economists' academic work and collaboration by providing convenient access to Internet resources from inside the Bank as well as access to Research Group resources from outside the Bank through the Internet. - Access to cloud computing.
 For academic research projects, external high-performance clusters and graphics processing units (GPUs) are available and are integrated with the RAN cluster. - Access to the Bank's secure network.
 The Bank's secure internal network can be used to conduct important policy work as well as to access e-mail, internal Federal Reserve System websites, and productivity applications and utilities. - Versatile workstation options.
 A customizable environment of Windows, Linux, and Mac desktop and laptop solutions can be combined to meet economists' research needs.
 A dual-workstation option affords simultaneous access to the Bank network and the RAN.
-A variety of peripherals-including large monitors, secure external hard drives, high-end color printers, and secure USB drives-complements these workstation features.

-- Convenient remote access.
+A variety of peripherals-including large monitors, secure external hard drives, high-end color printers, and secure USB drives-complements these workstation features. - Convenient remote access.
 An array of automated tools streamline research work at home or while traveling; BlackBerry devices are available for mobile communication. - A committed team of technical support specialists.
 The Research Technology Staff provides local, specialized services dedicated to the computing needs of Research economists.
 They work alongside economists and are available via PC, e-mail, and phone.
 In addition, the team works closely with the Bank's National Service Desk, which is available 24/7, to provide integrated solutions for all Research computing business needs.